-Applicants should have an upper second class degree or higher in an arts, humanities or social sciences degree.
-Applications are particularly welcomed from candidates with an undergraduate degree in Criminology, Law, Politics, Psychology and Sociology as well as from graduates in any arts, humanities or social science discipline.
-Applicants without an upper second class degree in a relevant subject but with significant professional expertise and experience of working in policing, criminal justice or community safety are encouraged to provide a supporting statement outlining their expertise and experience.
-Applicants whose first language is not English are required to obtain a minimum overall IELTS score of 6.5 with at least 6.5 in writing and 5.5 in all other sub-sections.
+Applicants should have a second class degree or higher in an arts, humanities or social sciences subject.
+Applications are particularly welcomed from candidates with an undergraduate degree in Criminology, Law, Politics, Psychology or Sociology as well as from graduates in any arts, humanities or social science discipline.
+However, those with significant professional expertise and experience of working in policing, criminal justice or community safety may also be considered.

 Months of entry